 Different types of finance work in different ways and there are benefits to using the most appropriate source of finance.
 The more effort you put into understanding the basics of financing, the more likely it is that you’ll secure a finance package that balances your short-term needs with the long-term growth potential of your business.

 Show your forecasts for sales and expenditure, and what your cash position will be each month.

 Be realistic.
 Sales might well turn out to be lower and later than you hope, getting paid may take longer and costs can be higher.

 A start-up business may spend more than it earns for two or three years.
-The amount of financing you need continues to increase until you reach breakeven.
+The amount of financing you need may continue to increase long after you reach breakeven.

 Seasonal businesses have predictable cashflow peaks and troughs.
 For example, a toy manufacturer might spend on producing stock all year, but receive most of the year’s income after high sales at Christmas.

 Think of the worst-case scenarios that could affect your plans — for example, a product launch might be delayed, you could lose your best customer or costs might increase.

 Assess how accurate your forecasts are.
 If you are unsure, you might need sizeable contingency funding.

 Don’t wait until your need for extra funds becomes urgent.